Jenniferry0701/personal-website/index.md

 ## Publications

-1. Yujia Gao, Wenna Qin, Aniruddha Murali, Christopher Eckart, Xuhui Zhou, Jacob Beel, Diyi Yang.
+1. **Yujia Gao**, Wenna Qin, Aniruddha Murali, Christopher Eckart, Xuhui Zhou, Jacob Beel, Diyi Yang.
 “A Crisis of Civility?
 Modeling Incivility and Its Effects in Political Discourse Online” ICWSM 2024
-2. Yujia Gao, Jinu Jang, Diyi Yang.
+2. **Yujia Gao**, Jinu Jang, Diyi Yang.
 “Understanding the Usage of Online Media for Parenting from Infancy to Preschool at Scale” CHI 2021 <br>
 ⭐️ Best Paper Honorable Mention